|2 servings||calories per servings 590||protein serving 20 g||carbs per serving 91 g||total fat per serving 19 g|

 • Drizzle cut sides of eggplant with 1 teaspoon olive oil.
 Season with 1/4 teaspoon kosher salt.

-• Carefully score around inside of eggplant, about 1/2-inch from the sides.
+• Using a sharp knife, carefully score around inside of eggplant, about 1/2-inch from the sides.

 • Remove and chop the flesh.
 Reserve shells.